 Free Entertainment in London; Covent Garden

 There is a never ending stream of entertainers at Covent Garden so there is bound to be something for everyone at this venue.
 Acts tend to last around 20/30 minutes and often involves audience participation!
 Whilst we like suggest things to do on a budget, do remember to tip the entertainers as this is how they make their living.

-Budget London; Boris Bikes
+Budget London; Santander Cycles, (aka Boris Bikes)

-Budget London; Free Tours of the Houses of Parliament & Big Ben
+Free Tours of the Houses of Parliament & Big Ben

 Free Street Entertainment; South Bank

 The South Bank transformation began with the London Eye but has developed over the years into a vibrant area full of street entertainers, bars & cafes.
 Put into the mix the new playground at Jubilee Gardens & skate-park that lies on the undercroft of the Southbank Centre and you’ve entertainment galore for all the family.

 Exploring London on a Budget; London Markets

 The London markets offer an opportunity to explore a different side to the capital city experience and a chance to pick up a bargain to boot!
 Our favourite has to be Camden Market to check out the world of alternative fashion.
 There are plenty of other markets to choose from including Portobello Road renowned for their antique & flea market or the Columbia Road Sunday flower market.

-Budget London; Changing the Guard at Buckingham Palace
+Changing of the Guard at Buckingham Palace

 You can also take see similar ceremonies at Windsor Castle & Horse Guards Parade that run throughout the year.
-More details available at Changing of the Guard.